afska/lab-scoremonkey-server/README.md

 ##### installing aubio dependency:
 Aubio is the main dependency of the project and is the library that provides the frequency analysis of a  wave.
 Place the script aubio_install.sh in your home directory and execute it.

-In Heroku, this was done manually in the remote server using: `heroku run git bash --app scoremonkey`.

 #### run server:
 ```bash
 grunt server